TimAnthonyAlexander/north/docs/implementation.md

 - `edit_apply_batch` → "Editing N files" (or single file name if batch contains only one edit)
 - Other tools: shown as-is

+Implementation split between:
-Implementation in `formatToolNameForDisplay()` which extracts the filename from tool arguments and formats the display text accordingly.
+- `formatToolNameForDisplay()` in orchestrator: extracts display name from tool arguments
+- `getToolResultSuffix()` in Transcript.tsx: appends result counts for file listing tools

 ### UI Animations